Forward-Nexus/fwdai-pro/pro-os/commands/system/update-mission.md

 - **Personalized support** that knows your story
 - **24/7 navigation** for the moments you need it most

-LiNa isn't just an AI chatbot.
-She's a life navigator who knows your story, remembers your triggers, and celebrates day 3 differently than day 300.
+The AI companion isn't just a chatbot.
+It's a life navigator that knows your story, remembers your triggers, and celebrates day 3 differently than day 300.
 She's WITH you.

 ## What Makes ODAT Different

-The LiNa concept: Life navigation, not just recovery tracking.
+The concept: Life navigation, not just recovery tracking.

 Most recovery apps are journals or meeting finders.
 ODAT is a companion who navigates WITH you, one day at a time.

 ## Our Vision

-Every person in recovery has a Life Navigator.
+Every person in recovery has an AI companion.
 Then we expand beyond recovery - to mental health, grief, chronic illness - anything where you need to navigate life one day at a time.